schriste6/Final_Project_Team4_Red_vs_White/README.md

 ## Project Title: Red vs White Wine

 ## Project Overview:
 Our project focuses on wine quality and how the 11 attributes contribute to final quality score (1-10) and quality grade (Low, Medium, High).
-Using Machine Learning wine quality will be predicated based on the physicochemical values of the 11 attributes.
+Using Machine Learning we will predict the quality grade, that is based on physicochemical test values.

 ## Project Team Members and their role responsibilities
 - <b>Square:</b> Sue Christensen - Responsible for Github repository and branches